Dove Valley Community Project DVCP Logo

 History Get Adobe Reader Meadow

-To the rear of the island, we have been able to dredge the severely overgrown Mill Fleam, which has created a physical barrier (together with a wrought iron gate and railings to the bridge end of the island) to prevent access, and allowed us to turn the island into a dedicated nature sanctuary where we have erected bird and a colony of bat boxes, an otter holt with a ‘dry run’ for the otter onto the island.
+To the rear of the island, we dredged the severely overgrown Mill Fleam which, although it has become slightly congested again, has created a physical barrier (together with a wrought iron gate and railings to the bridge end of the island) to prevent access, and allowed us to turn the island into a dedicated nature sanctuary where we have erected bird and a colony of bat boxes, an otter holt with a ‘dry run’ for the otter onto the island.
 The spore for the otter was originally found by a representative from Derbyshire Wildlife Trust and the otter is regularly seen by local fishermen.
 We also have a kingfisher and tawny owls on the island.

-In the Spring of 2008, in conjunction with Hatton Parish Council, we took over the responsibility of the Hatton Picnic area (on an initial 5 year lease at a peppercorn rent).
-We have subsequently concreted around the picnic benches in this area, created mown pathways, planted an indigenous orchard with a variety of fruiting trees and shrubs and, in 2009, this area will be underplanted with indigenous plug plants and bulbs.
+Lilly of the ValleyIn the Spring of 2008 we took over the responsibility of the Hatton Picnic area (on an initial 5 year lease at a peppercorn rent) from Hatton Parish Council.
+We have subsequently concreted around the picnic benches in this area, created mown pathways, planted an indigenous orchard with a variety of fruiting trees and shrubs.
+Unfortunately, these plants had to be removed during the Lower Dove project work but these have now been replaced thanks to the EA.